PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Narrative documentation guidelines
 ----------------------------------

-* Each subpackage in PlasmaPy must have corresponding narrative documentation.
+* Each top-level subpackage in PlasmaPy must have corresponding narrative documentation.

 * Use narrative documentation to describe how different functionality